rerun-io/rerun/docs/content/architecture.md

 The only mainstream language that is both fast and safe. https://www.rerun.io/blog/why-rust

 ### Wasm
-We use [Wasm](https://webassembly.org) to get the viewer running at high speeds inside a browser or anywhere you can embed a web-view.
-For the native viewer we compile natively (no need for Electron!)
+We use [Wasm](https://webassembly.org) to get the viewer running at high speeds inside a browser or anywhere you can embed a web-view, but we also have native binaries (no need for Electron).

-### `egui``
+### `egui`
 [egui](https://www.egui.rs) is an easy-to-use cross-platform, [immediate mode GUI](https://github.com/emilk/egui#why-immediate-mode) created by our CTO.

-### `wgpu``
+### `wgpu`
 [wgpu](https://wgpu.rs) provides a high-performance abstraction over Vulkan, Metal, D3D12, D3D11, OpenGLES, WebGL and [WebGPU](https://en.wikipedia.org/wiki/WebGPU).
 This lets us write the same code graphics code for native as for web.

-We use the WebGL backend when compiling for web.
-Once WebGPU is available in most browsers, we can easily switch to it for a nice performance boost!
+We use the WebGL backend when compiling for web, but will switch to WebGPU once it is available in more browsers.

-We have written our own high-level rendering crate on top of `wgpu`, called [`re_renderer`](crates/re_renderer/README.md).
+We have written our own high-level rendering crate on top of `wgpu`, called [`re_renderer`](https://github.com/rerun-io/rerun/tree/main/crates/re_renderer).

 ## Immediate mode